Warner Bros.: 1925–1935: Sound, color, style

 Warner Bros. was a pioneer of films with synchronized sound (then known as "talking pictures" or "talkies").
 In 1925, at Sam's urging, Warner's agreed to add this feature to their productions.
 By February 1926, the studio reported a net loss of $333,413.

 After a long period denying Sam's request for sound, Harry agreed to change, as long as the studio's use of synchronized sound was for background music purposes only.
 The Warners signed a contract with the sound engineer company Western Electric and established Vitaphone.
 In 1926, Vitaphone began making films with music and effects tracks, most notably, in the feature Don Juan starring John Barrymore.
 The film was silent, but it featured a large number of Vitaphone shorts at the beginning.
 To hype Don Juan's release, Harry acquired the large Piccadilly Theater in Manhattan, New York City, and renamed it Warners' Theatre.

 Don Juan premiered at the Warners' Theatre in New York on August 6, 1926.
 Throughout the early history of film distribution, theater owners hired orchestras to attend film showings, where they provided soundtracks.
 Through Vitaphone, Warner Bros. produced eight shorts (which were played at the beginning of every showing of Don Juan across the country) in 1926.
 Many film production companies questioned the necessity.
 Don Juan did not recoup its production cost and Lubitsch left for MGM.
-By April 1927, the Big Five studios (First National, Paramount, MGM, Universal, and Producers Distributing) had ruined Warner's, and Western Electric renewed Warner's Vitaphone contract with terms that allowed other film companies to test sound.
+By April 1927, the Big Five studios (First National, Paramount, MGM, Universal Pictures, and Producers Distributing) had ruined Warners, and Western Electric renewed Warner's Vitaphone contract with terms that allowed other film companies to test sound.

 As a result of their financial problems, Warner Bros. took the next step and released The Jazz Singer starring Al Jolson.
 This movie, which includes little sound dialogue, but did feature sound segments of Jolson singing, was a sensation.
 It signaled the beginning of the era of "talking pictures" and the twilight of the silent era.
 However, Sam died the night before the opening, preventing the brothers from attending the premiere.
 Jack became sole head of production.
 Sam's death also had a great effect on Jack's emotional state, as Sam was arguably Jack's inspiration and favorite brother.
-In the years to come, Jack kept the studio under tight control.
+In the years that followed, Jack kept the studio under tight control.
 Firing employees was common.
 Among those whom Jack fired were Rin Tin Tin (in 1929) and Douglas Fairbanks Jr. (in 1933), the latter having served as First National's top star since the brothers acquired the studio in 1928.